Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 Toxoplasmosis presents a serious health risk for people living in close contact with these animals.
 Infection is especially dangerous for people with suppressed immune system, such as AIDS and cancer patients, and for pregnant women.
 Swollen glands and fever are the most common findings in those who have any symptoms.
 Infected infants may show various symptoms including jaundice, encephalitis, mental defects, and eye disease.

 The diagnosis of toxoplasmosis is problematic and a definitive diagnosis rests on demonstration of the active form of the organism in tissues taken at post mortem examination or in biopsy samples.
 Laboratory tests may also be used as diagnostic aids.
 The “gold standard” for the detection of T. gondii in clinical specimens is mouse inoculation and then the detection of T. gondii-specific antibodies.
 This method is sensitive and specific but very time-consuming, taking up to six weeks to obtain a diagnosis.
-Cell culture detection of this parasite is also slow and lack sensitivity.
+Cell culture detection of this parasite is also slow and lacks sensitivity.
 An ELISA test may be used, but is difficult in animals with severe immune dysfunction.
 Furthermore, serological tests cannot detect cats that are shedding the parasite in their feces.
-Molecular detection by PCR method overcomes these difficulties and provides a highly sensitive and specific determination of an animal’s infection status.
+Molecular detection by PCR overcomes these difficulties and provides a highly sensitive and specific determination of an animal’s infection status.

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

 • Early prevention of spread of this parasite among a group of animals